Madhura-deshpande/Web-scraping/README.md

-# Web-scraping
-Web scraping in Python using Selenium and BeautifulSoup
+Web scraping in Python:

+Objective is to scrape various details about Data Science jobs from naukri.com.

+Packages: 1.
+Selenium
+          2. BeautifulSoup